Keeping your personal data safe

 Request the transfer of your personal data.
 This enables you to move, copy or transfer your personal data to another party where we are processing your personal data either with your consent or for the purpose of performing a contract.

-For the avoidance of doubt, we do not use automated decision making in the processing of personal data.
+For the avoidance of doubt, we do not utilise or carry out automated decision making in the processing of personal data, which might have a legal effect on you or which might affect you significantly.

 How do I exercise my rights?